Robin Follette

 “Bored people are boring people.
 I never want to be boring.” ~Robin Follette

-I live in a tiny town, population 60, that has three miles of paved road.
-We share our forest with white-tailed deer, moose, bobcats, coyotes, black bears, gray and red squirrels, pine martens, short-tailed weasels (ermine in the winter), fishers, fox, and a lynx that passes through behind the snowshoe hares in winter.
+It’s a tiny town, population 60, with three miles of paved road.
+I share our forest with white-tailed deer, moose, bobcats, lynx, coyotes, black bears, gray and red squirrels, pine martens, short-tailed weasels (ermine in the winter), fishers, fox, raccoons, skunks and other wildlife.
 There are peaches, pears, plums, hazelnuts, and apples in the orchard, and many wild apple trees on the homestead.
 It’s a nice way to live.

 Save